 If the Chihuahua parent was long-haired, the Chipin mix may have a longer coat as a result.

 The head will be small and round.
 In addition, he will have a tiny pointed muzzle, dark eyes, and huge ears.

 Small and compact, the Miniature Pinscher Chihuahua mix will usually weigh between 5 and 11 pounds.

-The Miniature Pinscher Chihuahua Mix is known to have a stubborn streak.
+The Mini Pinscher Chihuahua Mix is known to have a stubborn streak.
+Consistency is key.

 Crate training is an excellent tool when you’re not at home.

 Dogs will avoid soiling their own space if possible.